Heal Your Gut Without Turning Wellness Into Work

 When Digestion Becomes Less Tolerant

 Digestive symptoms are not always dramatic.
-For many, they appear as bloating that feels unpredictable or a sense that meals take more effort to process.
-Food intolerances frequently emerge in these moments, not as permanent conditions but as responses to inflammation or stress within the gut environment.
+For many women, they appear as bloating that feels unpredictable, or simply a sense that meals take more effort to process than they used to.
+Food intolerances often emerge in these moments, not as permanent conditions but as responses to inflammation or stress within the gut environment.

 Certain foods become difficult because the digestive system is no longer resourced to handle them efficiently.
 This does not mean those foods are inherently problematic.
 It means the context has changed.